Sport in Winnipeg: Amateur sports

 Winnipeg hosted the 1967 Pan American Games and 1999 Pan American Games.
 In 1991, the city hosted the fifth Western Canada Summer Games.
+It also hosted the 2023 World Police and Fire Games.
+In aquatics, the city hosted the 1991 World Aquatics Diving World Cup and the 1999 FINA Women's Water Polo World Cup.

-Some of the notable sports figures from Winnipeg include six time Olympic speedskating medalist and most decorated Canadian Olympian Cindy Klassen, Olympic Taekwondo athlete and bronze-medallist Dominique Bosshart, Summer and Winter Olympic medal winner Clara Hughes and Canadian Olympic Women's Hockey Gold Medalist Jennifer Botterill.
+Some of the notable sports figures from Winnipeg include six time Olympic speedskating medallist and most decorated Canadian Olympian Cindy Klassen, Olympic Taekwondo athlete and bronze-medallist Dominique Bosshart, Summer and Winter Olympic medal winner Clara Hughes and Canadian Olympic Women's Hockey Gold medallist Jennifer Botterill.

 Daniel Yanofsky, the first chess Grandmaster developed in the British Commonwealth, lived in Winnipeg from infancy, and he organized and played in Canada's first Supergrandmaster chess tournament in Winnipeg 1967.

 The Winnipeg area is the only place in Canada where bandy is played.

 Winnipeg has had several competitive Dodgeball players represent Canada in the WDBF (World Dodgeball Federation) World Championships.
 Winnipeg's first player to make Team Canada was Guylaine San Filippo who won Silver in 2016 and made the team again 2017 where they placed fourth.
 Winnipeg's next player to make team Canada was Julie McLaren in 2019 but the Women's team did not win a medal that year.
 World Championships were not held during 2020 and 2021 due to the Covid-19 Pandemic.
 For the 2022 World Championships, in addition to the standard Men's and Women's divisions, the WDBF introduced Mixed (male & female) divisions for both the Foam and Cloth styles of play, and Winnipeg saw significantly more representation.
 Catie Brady won Gold with the Women's Foam team.
 The Mixed Foam team won gold with significant representation from Winnipeg: Coach Amanda Furst, team Captains Jaycie Morris and Jesse Copet, along with teammates Tayler Yuel, Nick Grenier, Eldon Wu and Rylan Yarjau.
 Jaycie Morris was awarded MVP for the Mixed Foam division.
 Colton Bertrand (mixed cloth) and Kahleigh Krochak (women's cloth) also represented Winnipeg at the World Championships in 2022 but did not place.